facebookarchive/caffe2/_docs/docker-setup.md

 > In some situations you can't access the Jupyter server on your browser via 0.0.0.0 or localhost.
 You need to pull the Docker IP address (run `docker-machine ip`) and use that to access the Jupyter server.
 If this doesn't work, check your computer's IP address and try that.
 If that doesn't work, kill the server, start docker-machine as mentioned in troubleshooting, check its IP, then start the Jupyter server and use the docker-machine IP.

+## Using Docker and GPUs

+To enable the power of your GPU while using Docker, you will want to install NVIDIA's [nvidia-docker](https://devblogs.nvidia.com/parallelforall/nvidia-docker-gpu-server-application-deployment-made-easy/).
+Use `nvidia-docker run ...` instead of `docker run...`.

 ### Troubleshooting

 Getting Docker to run after installation may take some prodding and setting up of the environment.
 Try this: